english.beijing.gov.cn

 [Photo via VCG]

-The revised Regulations on the Administration of Non-Motor Vehicles in Beijing (the Regulations for short) will take effect on May 1, 2026.
+The revised Regulations on the Administration of Non-Motor Vehicles in Beijing (hereinafter referred to as the Regulations) will take effect on May 1, 2026.

-The Regulations stipulates that helmet-wearing will become a legal obligation rather than a voluntary action.
-Drivers and passengers of electric bicycles shall properly wear helmets that comply with national standards and have passed compulsory product certification.
+The Regulations elevates helmet-wearing from a recommendation to a legal obligation.
+Drivers and passengers of electric bicycles must properly wear helmets that comply with national standards and have obtained compulsory product certification.
 Violators shall be subject to warnings or fines.

-It also raises the age limit for minors carried on the rear seats of electric bicycles from 12 to 16 years old, to better meet residents' needs for daily travel such as taking children to and from school.
+It also raises the maximum age of minors permitted to ride on the rear seat of an electric bicycle from 12 to 16, better meeting residents' everyday travel needs, such as taking children to and from schools.

 The Regulations explicitly prohibits taking electric bicycle batteries into residential buildings.

 The types of non-motor vehicles allowed on roads are further clarified.
-These include legally registered electric bicycles with number plates, motorized wheelchairs for persons with disabilities, bicycles conforming to national standards, and tricycles, among others.
-Devices such as electric scooters (including self-balancing scooters) are banned from use on roads.
+These include electric bicycles and motorized wheelchairs for persons with disabilities that are legally registered and have number plates, bicycles conforming to national standards, and human-powered tricycles, among others.
+Devices such as scooters (including self-balancing scooters) are banned from use on roads.

 The Regulations brings together key traffic rules for non-motor vehicles from existing road traffic safety laws and regulations in a systematic way: